 For me, overtiredness is a trigger.
 As Bilbo tells Gandalf in The Fellowship of the Rings, I start to “feel thin, sort of stretched, like butter scraped over too much bread” if I try to be both a night owl and an early bird.
 And my mental health suffers.
 Like a child who misses her nap and stays up too late, I start to lose control of my emotions and my thoughts.
 So just like with that child for whom “sleep begets sleep” holds true, for me “sleep begets sanity” is just as true.

 I am a recovering perfectionist and an overachiever.
-Which means I’d prefer for our school mornings to be filled with all the subjects and supplements while staying perfectly on-schedule, as if to prove to myself and anyone who cares enough to pay attention that we’re busy over-achieving and learning and having all the fun over here.
+This means I’d prefer for our school mornings to be filled with all the subjects and supplements while staying perfectly on schedule as if to prove to myself and anyone who cares enough to pay attention that we’re busy over-achieving and learning and having all the fun over here.
 Come join us!
 We have a perfectly running homeschool machine over here!

 I started out homeschooling this way.
 And struggled.
 Feelings of failure and frustration began to overwhelm me.
 Maybe I shouldn’t have homeschooled them.
 Perhaps they were better off in school where they always stay on track (ha!).
 And those irrational thoughts that my depression bombards me with didn’t stop until I stopped forcing my little school to chase perfection — by building grace into our school days.
 I no longer needed to ring the digital bell at 8 a.m. to signal the start of school.
 If the kids were playing happily, I could let them play for a bit longer.
 Pretty soon, our school day wasn’t starting until 9 a.m. and no one seemed to be suffering.